smastrom/cypress-wait-frames/README.md

 ## Usage

-Instead of guessing timings using `cy.wait` which will make your tests flaky, you can use `cy.waitFrames` to wait for a one or more properties to be idle after a specified number of frames.
+Instead of guessing timings using `cy.wait` you can use `cy.waitFrames` to wait for a one or more properties to be idle after a specified number of frames.

 Specify a `subject` to watch, one or more `property` and a number of `frames`.
 Command will resolve once queried properties haven't changed for that number of frames.